oraibalmegdadi/Systematic-Review-SOM-in-Water-Quality-Assessment/README.md

 ---
 ### Overview

-This review **synthesises current research** on the application of **Self-Organizing Maps (SOM)** for assessing and monitoring water quality in lakes and reservoirs.
+This review **systematically discusses current research** on the application of **Self-Organizing Maps (SOM)** for assessing and monitoring water quality in lakes and reservoirs.
 It analyses how SOM has been used to reveal **patterns**, **spatial clusters**, and **ecological gradients** from physicochemical, biological, and watershed parameters, highlighting its role in advancing environmental monitoring and management.

 The study explores five main aspects:
 1. **Objectives and analysed parameters**